n-flint/Sophia-Rails/README.md

 Will return a 204 status code with no body.

 ##### Unsuccessful Response
-A valid client and list id must be provided otherwise a 404 status code (page not found) will be returned.
+A valid client and list id must be provided or a 404 status code (page not found) will be returned.

 ### List Task Creation